 Documentation and communication.
 Not all design work happens on the artboard.
 A big part is documenting your work and communicating in person, over chat, or in our project management system.
 This should be something you look forward to.

 Standards.
 It’s rarely necessary to reinvent the wheel.
 There’s a value in using existing solutions, whether technical web standards or UI patterns already familiar to users.
 You should be ready to make use of them in your work.

 Multitasking.
 We work on many projects at the same time.
 You should be able to handle switching between tasks and quickly familiarizing yourself with a given topic.

-Speaking English and German?
-Datawrapper’s working language is English, but knowing German would be a plus.
+Do you speak English and German?
+(Datawrapper’s working language is English, but knowing German would be a plus.)